Published On: May 15 2013 03:19:06 AM EDTUpdated On: May 16 2014 02:00:00 AM EDT

 1963: After 22 Earth orbits, L. Gordon Cooper returns to Earth by splashing down in the Mercury-Atlas 9 capsule, ending Project Mercury.
 Having spent more than 30 hours in space, Cooper became the first American to spend more than a day in space.

-1960: Theodore Maiman operates the first optical laser (a ruby laser), at Hughes Research Laboratories in Malibu, Calif.
+1960: Theodore Maiman operates the first optical laser (a ruby laser), at Hughes Research Laboratories in Malibu, California.

-1956: H. B. Reese, the candymaker who created Reese's Peanut Butter Cups, dies of a heart attack in West Palm Beach, Fla., eight days before his 77th birthday.
+1956: H. B. Reese, the candymaker who created Reese's Peanut Butter Cups, dies of a heart attack in West Palm Beach, Florida, eight days before his 77th birthday.

 1955: Actress Debra Winger, known for her Oscar-nominated performances in "An Officer and a Gentleman," "Terms of Endearment" and "Shadowlands," and for other roles in movies such as "Urban Cowboy" and "Legal Eagles," is born Mary Debra Winger in Cleveland Heights, Ohio.